otrv4/otrv4/architecture-decisions/001-security-level.md

 KDF_2(values, size) = SHAKE-256(values, size)
 ```

 The `size` first bytes of the SHAKE-256 output for input `values`.
-This KDF is
+This KDF will
-used when referred to RFC 8032.
+be  used when referring to RFC 8032.

 To provide cryptographic domain separation, we set
 `x = OTRv4_domain || usageID || secret`, where the usageID changes for each